Second presidency of Donald Trump: EU

 On July 27, 2025, the United States and the European Union concluded a trade agreement, providing for 15% tariffs on European exports.
 The deal was announced by Trump and President of the European Commission Ursula von der Leyen at Turnberry, Scotland.
 European states committed to $750 billion in energy purchases and $600 billion in additional investments in the United States.

 Middle East

 From May 13 to 16, 2025, Donald Trump undertook a four-day visit to the Middle East, focused primarily on securing business deals and investments in the United States.

+Proposals for housing affordability

+In January 2026, Trump proposed several actions and policies to make housing more affordable.
+These included the banning of "large institutional investors" from buying single-family homes, buying up to $200 billion of mortgage debt in order to reduce mortgage interest rates [already started earlier in the month], making 50-year mortgages available, making portable mortgages available, and allowing homebuyers to use their 401(k)s plans for down payments.

+Critics say the housing shortage is the number one reason for higher prices and that addressing this shortage will take a number of state and local actions.
+Critics also say that making portable mortgages available would give existing homeowners an even bigger advantage over first-time buyers.

+In January 2026, Trump announced that he had ordered Fannie Mae and Freddie Mac to buy up to $200 billion in mortgage-backed bonds to drive down interest rates for new mortgages.
+The interest rates have since fallen.